amunategui/amunategui.github.io/_posts/2015-11-22-speak-like-a-doctor.md

 <BR><BR>
 ***Building a Shiny Application***

-Shiny Application is a web application framework for R. This allows you to pair your R code with a web interface for real-time interaction.
+Shiny offers a web application framework for R. This allows you to pair your R code with a web interface for real-time interaction.
 This is a perfect tool for our needs.
 We'll create a **text box** with a **submit button** so we can build our sentence without having to run any R code manually (if you want to learn more about this great tool, here are two short tutorials that I used here: <a href='http://rstudio.github.io/shiny/tutorial/#hello-shiny' target='_blank'>hello-shiny</a> and <a href='http://shiny.rstudio.com/gallery/text-input.html' target='_blank'>text-input</a>)

 Without going into too much details about Shiny, we need to create two R files: ``ui.r`` and ``server.r``.
 The **UI** controls the front end like an HTML page would and the **server** gets requests and generates responses.
 In our case, the UI layer is very light so the code is light.
-On the other had, the server code is more invovled as it contains all the code we just covered above.
+On the other hand, the server code is more invovled as it contains all the code we just covered above.

 Here are the two snippets: